timharek/timharek.no/content/blog/2022-01-08-git-tips-and-tricks.md

 You can think of a commit message like an email or message with a title and body.

-The first line of a commit message should always be written in past tense, never contain a period and not exceed 50 characters, the first line is like a title to what the commit is about.
+The first line of a commit message should always be written in present-tense, never contain a period and not exceed 50 characters, the first line is like a title to what the commit is about.
 The second line should be blank and the third line and so on is a more descriptive (can contain details etc.).